tauplatform/rhomobile-docs/docs/en/edge/guide/ruby_extensions.md

 ## Extensions

 In order to strike a balance between functionality and size, some Ruby libraries are available as extensions instead of being compiled into your application by default.
-Available extensions are located within the rhodes-4.x.x gem in `lib/extensions`.
+Available extensions are located within the rhodes gem in `lib/extensions`.
 To use any of them in your application, all you need to do is add its name to the `extensions` section in `build.yml`.
 For example:

     :::yaml
     extensions: ["pdf-writer"]